Assyro AI

 • All products manufactured at the site during review period (including clinical and validation batches)

-• Products manufactured by contract organizations (CMOs) if the company holds marketing authorization
+• Products manufactured by contract organizations (CMOs) when those batches fall within the company's review responsibilities

 • Combination of products when shared process platforms allow meaningful comparison